bhargavachary/bhargavachary.github.io/_pages/favorites.md

     title: "Odissi Dance"
     excerpt: "One of the most beautiful and oldest dance forms of India."
     url: /2015/10/04/odisha-the-land-slighty-unknown.html
-    btn_label: "Learn about Odisha"
+    btn_label: "More About Odisha"
     btn_class: "btn--inverse"
   - image_path: f3.jpg
     alt: "Konark Sun Temple"
     title: "Konark Sun Temple"
     excerpt: "A set of wonderful arts and craftsmanship.
 The Sun Temple - Konark"

-feature_row3:
+feature_row2:
-  - image_path: f5.jpg
+  - image_path: f4.jpg
-    alt: "The Open Source Movement"
+    alt: "A Deserving Recap"
-    title: "The Open Source Movement"
+    title: "A Deserving Recap"
-    excerpt: 'A post about the open source movement, which has grown to become a significant force in today’s computing environment.'
+    excerpt: 'TIme keeps flying.
+Sometimes we need to take a moment, think and review ourselves.
+So here is an abstract recap of the years 2014 and 2015 in my life.'
-    url: /2015/10/21/the-open-source-movement.html
+    url: /2015/12/29/a-deserving-recap.html
     btn_label: "Read More"
     btn_class: "btn--inverse"